 ‘Experience the raw, unspoilt beauty of Ireland on the enchanting Ring of Kerry trail’

-The Kerry Way walking trail is Ireland’s longest way-marked walking trail with a total distance of 215 km along part of the Wild Atlantic Way.
-From this, we have chosen 172 km along one of the finest hiking trails to be found anywhere in Ireland.
+The Kerry Way walking and hiking trail is Ireland’s longest way-marked walking trail with a total distance of 215 km (135 miles) along part of the Wild Atlantic Way.
+From this, we have chosen 172 km (108 miles) along one of the finest hiking trails to be found anywhere in Ireland.
 As you hike the Kerry Way, you will encounter small market towns and quaint villages, old country roads and trails, castles and traditional farms in an area of outstanding natural beauty.

 The Ring of Kerry, or to give it its proper title “the Iveragh Peninsula”, is a mystical place and a wonderful opportunity to walk in an unspoiled region of Ireland that has attracted visitors for hundreds of years.

 Tour Grade: Difficult